Independent self-feeding Toddler

 Practice makes perfect

-When your Toddler is eating, be patient and let her practice her feeding skills rather than jumping in right away to help.
+When your Toddler is eating, be patient and let her practice her self-feeding skills rather than jumping in right away to help.
 Remember to let her know and encourage her when she’s done a good job.

 Imitation is the best form of flattery

-Your child wants to be just like you, and she’s always watching and learning to see what you’re doing.
+As an independent eating Toddler, your child wants to be just like you, and she’s always watching and learning to see what you’re doing.
 Set a good example during mealtime with these tips:

 - Include her in the conversation at the table.